Ashley Biden: Early life and family

 Ashley Blazer Biden was born on June 8, 1981, in Wilmington, Delaware, to Jill Biden, a teacher, and Joe Biden, a U.S. senator.
 She is the half-sister of Beau Biden, Hunter Biden and Naomi Biden, her father's children from his first marriage to Neilia Hunter.
-Biden is a great-great-granddaughter of Edward Francis Blewitt.
+Biden is a great-great-granddaughter of Pennsylvania state senator Edward Francis Blewitt.
 She is of English, French and Irish descent on her father's side and English, Scottish and Italian (Sicilian) descent on her mother's side.

 Biden was raised in the Catholic faith and was baptized at St. Joseph's on the Brandywine in Greenville, Delaware.
 During her childhood, her father served as a United States Senator from Delaware and her mother worked as an educator.